 The impact of the ULEZ should see an improvement in air quality in the UK capital, which will benefit the health and environment of anyone living and working in London.
-A similar clean air zone (CAZ) also exists in England’s second biggest city Birmingham which aims to achieve much the same.
+A similar clean air zone (CAZ) also exists in England’s second-biggest city Birmingham which aims to achieve much the same results.

-ULEZ checker – how do I check if my vehicle will be eligible for the ULEZ charge?
+ULEZ checker – how do I check if my vehicle is eligible for the ULEZ charge?

 For diesel cars, the ULEZ requirement is Euro 6, which are generally cars registered with the DVLA only after September 2015.

 That may seem a little confusing.
-But fortunately, you’re able to check whether your car meets the ULEZ standards using an online tool provided by Transport for London.
+But fortunately, you’re able to check whether your car meets the ULEZ standards using our free ULEZ checker tool.

-To check if your car will need to pay a ULEZ charge in London, you’ll just need to enter your registration details (reg plate) on the website linked to above.
+To check if your car will need to pay a ULEZ charge in London, you’ll just need to enter your registration details (reg plate) on the link above.